 I work as part of a team of scientists and engineers in the Microwave Process Engineering Research Group whom conduct multi-disciplinary research, development and commercialisation studies into electromagnetic heating technologies.
 A chemist by training, I have over 9 years' experience in synthesis and characterisation of many types of porous materials (both amorphous and crystalline).
 In particular, I have experience in assessing the structure and functional properties of porous materials using advanced characterisation techniques such as powder X-ray diffraction, gas sorption, thermophysical properties, scanning electron microscopy, and solid state NMR.
 I also specialise in understanding the interactions between inorganic materials and electromagnetic fields which enables the development of microwave technologies for chemical syntheses.

 Department of Chemical and Environmental Engineering, Lecturer in:

 Research Supervisor to a number of PhD students.

 I welcome applications from excellent prospective PhD candidates in the areas of:

 Metal organic frameworks (MOFs), continuous and batch microwave synthesis, microwave technology applied to inorganic chemistry, microporous materials synthesis and characterisation, synthesis of new porous inorganic/organic hybrid materials, interactions of microwave energy with inorganic materials (dielectric spectroscopy), ultrafast materials processing, MOFs for applications (waste treatment, healthcare technologies, molecular sensing, catalysis, gas storage and separation, anti-microbial resistance), advanced characterisation of materials, and sensor fabrication (spray coating, lithography).

-If you are interested in these areas, please get in touch.
+If you are interested in any of these areas, please get in touch.